gtoal/pitrex/xmame-0.106/pitrex_README.txt

 The veckeyboard XFree86 driver works well for many games.
-The following button assignments for the keyboard section of the XFree86Config file will set: fire (button A) = 4, Thrust (button B) = 3, insert coin = 1, start game = 2:
+The following button assignments for the keyboard section of the XF86Config file will set a combination that works in many games:

+        Option      "B2+3Key" "1"       # Esc (exit)
+        Option      "B3+4Key" "6"       # 5 (insert coin)
-        Option      "B1Key" "6"
+        Option      "B1Key" "2"         # 1 (start)
-        Option      "B2Key" "2"
+        Option      "B2Key" "57"        # SpaceBar (fire 2)
-        Option      "B3Key" "56"
+        Option      "B3Key" "56"        # Left-Alt (thrust)
-        Option      "B4Key" "29"
+        Option      "B4Key" "29"        # Left-Ctrl (fire 1)

-Some games like Star Wars would be better with the vecmouse driver, but it's not really working very well yet.
-To make matters worse, XMAME doesn't seem to use the mouse very well for some games even on PC.
+Games designed for an analogue joystick, like Star Wars, are better using the vecmouse driver.
+The veckeyboard driver still needs to be loaded in order to access the "insert coin" and "start" buttons.
+Pass the "-alwaysusemouse" option to xmame so that the mouse is used.
+Left, Middle, and Right mouse buttons map to Vectrex controller buttons 2, 3, and 4 respectively.

+Example XF86Config files are provided, "xmame-0.106/XF86Config" for games with digital controls, and "xmame-0.106/XF86Config_analogue" for games that need analogue controls and therefore require the vecmouse driver.
+Start the X server with the "-xf86config [config file]" option so that it uses one of these instead of the default at /etc/X11/XF86Config.

 Developers
 ^^^^^^^^^^